ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 party, such as for predicate proofs and verifiable computation requests.

 Every algorithm MUST support the ability to hide any or all payloads.
-It MUST always include the issuer protected header unmodified in the presentation.
+It MUST always include the Issuer Header unmodified in the presentation.

 The algorithm MUST replace the issued proof value and generate a new presented proof value.
-It also MUST include a new presentation protected header that provides replay protection.
+It also MUST include a new Presentation Header that provides replay protection.

 ## Verify

-Performed by the verifier to verify the protected headers along with any disclosed payloads and/or assertions about them from the proving party, while also verifying they are the same payloads and ordering as witnessed by the issuer.
+Performed by the verifier to verify the Headers along with any disclosed payloads and/or assertions about them from the proving party, while also verifying they are the same payloads and ordering as witnessed by the issuer.

-The algorithm MUST verify the integrity of all disclosed payloads and MUST also verify the integrity of both the issuer and presentation protected headers.
+The algorithm MUST verify the integrity of all disclosed payloads and MUST also verify the integrity of both the Issuer and Presentation Headers.

 If the presented proof contains any assertions about the hidden payloads, the algorithm MUST also verify all of those assertions.
 It